-Abstentions and broker non-votes will not affect the outcome of the election of directors, the Proposal to ratify the appointment of Tanner LLC as our independent public accountants for the year ending December 31, 2016, or the advisory vote on the compensation of our named officers,
+Abstentions will not affect the outcome of the election of directors, the advisory vote on the compensation of our named executive officers and the advisory vote on the frequency of advisory vote on the compensation of named executive officers.

-Other Matters

-Any other matter properly presented for approval by the shareholders at the Annual Meeting will generally be approved if the number of votes cast in favor of such matter exceeds the number of votes cast in opposition.
+Other Matters: Any other matter properly presented for approval by the shareholders at the Annual Meeting will generally be approved if the number of votes cast in favor of such matter exceeds the number of votes cast in opposition.
 With respect to any such matter, abstentions and broker non-votes are not likely to affect the outcome of a vote on such matter.
 We are not currently aware of any other matters to be presented at the Annual Meeting.